 The Planning Portal is a joint venture between the Department for Communities and Local Government and TerraQuest Ltd, which provides an online planning and building regulations service for England and Wales.
 The site’s Planning section includes policy documents, guidance and links to legislation, and information on such topics as planning permission and building control.
 There is information on the Building Regulations, the related Approved Documents and other legislation, with links to content on GOV.UK, and guidance on determinations and appeals.

-Northern Ireland’s Planning Portal site provides information on the province’s planning system, which since 1 April 2015 is shared between local councils and the Department of the Environment.
+Northern Ireland’s Planning Portal site provides information on the province’s planning system, which since 8 May 2016 is shared between local councils and the Department for Infrastructure (DfI).
 It includes guidance, consultations, forms, news and statistics.
 In the Legislation section there are lists of both primary and secondary legislation, with links to texts, and downloadable legislative directions.

 This area of the Scottish Government site covers planning, housing, regeneration and building.
 The Planning section includes consultations, advice and guidance, policy documents, circulars, Planning Advice Notes (PANs), and links to legislation.
 Within the Building section there is information on construction contract legislation.